 The last thing I’ll recommend is that if you’re not sure what your kid wants from you, ask them, “What do you want from me after a meet?
 What do you want from me before?
 What would you like for me to not do?”
 You could even give them an index card if it’s easier for them to do.
 Ask one thing you should stop doing, one thing you can start doing, and when all else fails, just give them food and drive them around and pay for stuff.
 That’s really your job.
 That, and love them no matter what, especially when they’re having a hard time.

 If any of these families are those saying, “Hey!
-Score a goal and you’ll get ice cream,” kind of families, then just cut that off right now.
+Score a goal and you’ll get ice cream,” than just cut that off right now.
+That’s adding pressure.
 Ice cream after every good effort and away you go!

 All right everybody, if you want to join us in the PerformHappy community, you can check it out at PerformHappy.com where we have a whole do it yourself, mental training community as well as live athlete trainings and a parent community where you get to ask questions and get feedback on them immediately.
 We’d love to have you and I’ll see you again soon.
 Thanks for joining me.